FinnNahon/finnnahon.github.io/content/posts/the_land_of_the_blue_dragon_pt_1.md

 ## ho chi minh city

 We spent one of our first evenings in the city going on a food tour.
 Whilst it was an enjoyable time, it was a little underwhelming as they showed us foods we were both already quite familiar with - bun bo hue, rice paper rolls, banh mi.
-The highlight for me were these leaf wrapped meat rolls which was paired with a delicious peanut satay-like sauce.
+The highlight for me were these leaf wrapped meat rolls which were paired with a delicious peanut satay-like sauce.

 {{< photo "vietnam/mobile_photos/hcmc_food_tour_small.jpg" "width" "food tour final meal" "The final meal on the tour." >}}